cloudian/gosbench/Readme.md

 Note: Due to the constant distribution, we will only consider the `_min` values.

-This will cause each workers to search for pre-existing files in the buckets `myBucket-0` and `myBucket-1` and read 10 objects from these buckets.
+This will cause each drivers to search for pre-existing files in the buckets `myBucket-0` and `myBucket-1` and read 10 objects from these buckets.
 If there are less than 10 objects in any of these buckets, some objects will be read multiple times.
 The object size given in your config will be ignored when reading pre-existing files.

 ## Contributing